Read voke's market snapshot reports to help create a business case for new technology and gain an understanding of each market segment.

 voke's Strategic Brief on the Cost of Rework for Agile and Non-Agile Projects provides economic models for evaluating project results and selecting the most appropriate practices.

 Purchase both Agile reports in this special bundle and save!

 Read voke's category snapshot reports to learn about the latest trends in technology and emerging market categories.

 Most organizations struggle with the challenges of application and product development and delivery.
 Lifecycle virtualization fundamentally transforms the lifecycle and eliminates many of the common challenges faced by development and test teams.
 The stunning success of server virtualization technology in limiting server sprawl, reducing energy consumption, and lowering capital expenditures (CAPEX) raises the question—what can we virtualize next?
 The answer is almost anything and everything—especially in the lifecycle.
 Lifecycle virtualization and its associated technologies assist development, test, and operations teams in cutting the Gordian Knot of schedule, cost, and quality.

 Subscribe to voke research or access reports on-demand to read voke's Category Snapshot report on Lifecycle Virtualization today.
-You may also be interested in voke's Solution Snapshot report about Parasoft's Virtualize.
+You may also be interested in voke's Solution Snapshot report about HP Service Virtualization or Parasoft's Virtualize.

 Infrastructure—a structured platform of networked elements required to deliver services—is proliferating at an explosive rate.